r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ## Installing software for building using a toolchain tarball

-Alternatively, one may also use custom build tools (e.g.  a standalone version of Msys2) with a "toolchain tarball" consisting only of the compiler toolchain, headers and pre-compiled static libraries.
+Alternatively to Rtools43 install from the installer, one may use custom build tools (e.g.  a standalone version of Msys2) with a "toolchain tarball" consisting only of the compiler toolchain, headers and pre-compiled static libraries.
 This is useful for server and expert use.

 The "base" version of the toolchain tarball contains the compiler toolchain and libraries needed to build R itself, including the recommended packages,